 Haridra is the Sanskrit name for turmeric.
 It means yellow; this color signifies its potent liver cleansing and healing properties, according to herbal medicine expert Sebastian Pole in his book Ayurvedic Medicine: The Principles of Traditional Practice.

-Chronic inflammation causes and advances many common chronic diseases and various degenerative conditions such as inflammatory bowel diseases, heart disease, cancer, Alzheimer’s disease, and metabolic syndrome (a group of conditions usually occurring together—including increased blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol or triglyceride levels—which increase the risk of heart disease, stroke, and diabetes).
+Chronic inflammation causes and advances many common chronic diseases and various degenerative conditions such as inflammatory bowel diseases, heart disease, cancer, Alzheimer’s disease, Crohn's disease, and metabolic syndrome (a group of conditions usually occurring together—including increased blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol or triglyceride levels—which increase the risk of heart disease, stroke, and diabetes).

 Hence, anything that can reduce, suppress, or function as an antidote to chronic levels of inflammation can be important in preventing and even treating these diseases.
 Studies have shown that curcumin acts as an anti-inflammatory compound by inhibiting a number of different molecules that play a role in inflammation in your body.